amiehannah/memory-game/README.md

 ## Further Developments:

-- Add in a timer to the game
+- Add in a timer to the game, so alongside the move counter, the user is able to see how fast they can find all of the matching pairs.

 ## Contact